 It’s official.
 I’ve turned into a crazy plant lady, the other day Matt told his friends at school that our house is slowly turning into a jungle.
 I don’t know what it is but I’ve slowly started to to become obsessed with having beautiful plants all over our home!

 It all started with my fiddle leaf fig tree.
 I had been seeing them for a long time in all the pictures all over instagram and Pinterest.
 They are just so unique and elegant and beautiful!
 I was in Home Depot last year and BAM!
 There was an entire cart of them being unloaded into the garden section for only $24.

 How to care for a fiddle leaf fig tree

-Repot in the right container.
+1. Repot in the right container.

 When you purchase your plant you want to repot it immediately into a container that is only about 3-4 inches larger in diameter than what it’s currently in but maybe 6-8″ deeper.
 Think tall and skinny so those roots have somewhere to go to help your tree become tall.

-Use good soil.
+2. Use good soil.

+Fiddle leaf fig soil needs to be a mix that dries out in between waterings.
 Use an indoor potting mix like Miracle Grow’s indoor potting soil.
 The soil needs to dry out between waterings to prevent root rot and fungus gnats.
 Don’t use dirt from outside and risk bringing in bugs that could infest your plant.

-How to repot the tree.
+How to repot a fiddle leaf fig tree.

 Repotting is easier when your plant is dry, so do not water before you repot.
 Once you have the plant out of the old container, place it in the new one.
 It is best for the plant to be just slightly lower than the edge of the container.
 Fill in with the soil around the edges of the root ball if needed to make the container full.

 Water after repotting.

 When plants are at the store they are often super dry and need to be completely soaked when repotted.
 Let the excess water drain through the bottom for an hour or so and then drain the saucer that’s underneath the pot, you do not want your fiddle leaf fig tree to sit in water.

-Find the perfect light and let it acclimate
+3. Find the perfect light and let it acclimate

-Often when a tree is repotted and in a new environment it’s shocked and takes a little bit of time for it to get used to it’s new home.
+Often when a tree is repotted and in a new environment it’s shocked and takes a little bit of time for it to get used to a new home.
 You’ll want to find a good spot where it gets lots of consistent bright light.
 In a room that has a lot of windows is ideal.
 Fiddle leaf figs do not like direct intense sunlight on their leaves, indirect light is better.

 To trick the plant into thinking it lives in a rainforest I mist it with a spray bottle every week after watering.
 I’ve found that this keeps the leaves from cracking and having little holes in the leaves.
-The amount you water depends on the size of your plant, however 1 cup for a medium to small size tree once a week seems to be a good starting place.
+The amount you water depends on the size of your plant, however 1 cup for a medium to small size fiddle leaf tree once a week seems to be a good starting place.

-For a long time I would stick my finger into the soil about an inch or two before water to see if the soil was damp, then if it was dry I would water.
+For a long time I would stick my finger into the soil about an inch or two before watering to see if the soil was damp, then if it was dry I would water.
 Sometimes in the winter months the soil will still be damp so I will wait a few more days before watering.

-Clean dull leaves
+5. Clean dull fig tree leaves

 Because I spray the leaves weekly with water I wipe them down less often.
 Sometimes older leaves can get dull, and easy way to bring back shine is to take a little bit of coconut oil with a wet cloth and “polish” them.
 It does wonders for bringing back shiny leaves.
 I’m not sure how great this is for the plant so I rarely do it, once a year maybe.

-Trouble shooting problems
+Trouble shooting problems for fig tree care

 In the beginning several of the bottom leaves on my fiddle leaf fig tree turned light yellow green and looked very sad.
 I pulled them off and researched the issue.
 I was over watering.
 I’ve read that this can also be caused by pests but in my case it was over watering.
-If you’re plant needs more water the leaves will all visibly droop.
+If your fiddle leaf fig tree needs more water the leaves will all visibly droop.
 We came back from a vacation and it was clear just looking at the tree that it was seriously thirsty!

 Now that you have the basics for how to care for a fiddle leaf fig tree continue reading below for my tips and tricks for how to make your tree grow fast.